kondoumh/sbe-tauri-poc/README.md

-# Scrapbox Browser Extension (SBE) - Tauri PoC
+# Cosense Desktop App PoC with Tauri 2.0

-A proof-of-concept desktop application built with Tauri, Vue 3, and Rust that provides an enhanced browsing experience for Scrapbox projects.
+A proof-of-concept desktop application built with Tauri 2.0, Vue 3, and Rust that provides an enhanced browsing experience for Cosense (Scrapbox) projects.
 This application demonstrates Tauri's capabilities for building lightweight, secure, and performant desktop applications.

 ## ✨ Features